nihalkshetty2002/CODTECH-Task2/README.md

 **Technologies Used:**

 * HTML: Defines the structure of the webpage, including the search bar, buttons, and weather information sections.
-* CSS: Styles the visual elements of the application, including layout, background image, fonts, colors, and formatting.
+* CSS: Styles the visual elements of the application, including layout, background image, fonts, colours, and formatting.
 * JavaScript: Provides interactivity, handling user input (search), fetching weather data from the API, and displaying the weather information and forecast.
 * Bootstrap (optional): A CSS framework used for layout and pre-built components (like buttons).